Vibemiko/Clasificador_flores_vercel/README.md

 # Start development server with network access (accessible from other devices)
 npm run dev -- --host

+# Start development server with network access (accessible from other devices)
+npm run dev -- --host

 # Build for production
 npm run build